Don’t have time to read? Then give it a listen.

-But what are my basis for saying these, right?
+But what is my basis for saying these, right?
 My friend Prayas from BUET CSE dept Recently took this “self-exile” from the internet.
 Here’s what he thought in his exact words,

 “Taking a break from the internet was actually the wisest decision I had made in recent times.
-I found out that I was less angry, fresher than the past days.
-I was able to visit lichu bagan, a monastery without any distraction, which I suppose, I wouldn’t have been able to without a break from the internet.
-And reading books and actually feeling the characters was more possible because in every half hour I didn’t check facebook for notifications
+I found out that I was less angry, and fresher than in the past days.
+I was able to visit lichi Bagan, a monastery without any distraction, which I suppose, I wouldn’t have been able to without a break from the internet.
+And reading books and actually feeling the characters were more possible because every half hour I didn’t check Facebook for notifications

 5. Take The Control of Your Life